dmathieu/rspec-otel/README.md

 ### Matching the presence of a span

-You can match the emission of a span with the `have_emitted_span` matcher:
+You can match the emission of a span with the `emit_span` matcher:

 ```ruby
 require 'spec_helper'